jsblog-xyz/movie-angularjs/README.md

-Run the Movie App example from this post, just follow these steps:
+To run the Movie App , just follow these steps:

 1. Download and install Node.js and NPM (if you don’t already have them).
 2. Open a command prompt and go to the angular2-movie-app folder.